 Kali comes with over 600 pre-installed penetration-testing programs, making it a powerful tool for ethical hackers and security professionals.
 The distribution includes a wide range of tools for tasks such as reconnaissance, vulnerability scanning, information gathering, exploitation, privilege escalation, password cracking, post-exploitation, and more.

 Kali also provides an extensive collection of resources for challenges such as reverse engineering and malware analysis.
-In addition to its many features, Kali Linux is also highly customizable, allowing users to tailor the distribution to their specific needs.
+In addition to its many features, this penetration testing tool is also highly customizable, allowing users to tailor the distribution to their specific needs.

 The Metasploit Framework is another powerful penetration testing tool that can be used to test the security of systems and networks.
 It provides a comprehensive set of utilities that can be used to launch attacks or exploit vulnerabilities.
 The Metasploit framework is available as a free download from the Rapid7 website.